cran/blackmarbler/README.md

   * `"VNP46A3"`: Monthly
   * `"VNP46A4"`: Annual

 * **date:**  Date of raster data.
-Entering one date will produce a raster.
-Entering multiple dates will produce a raster stack.
+Entering one date will produce a `SpatRaster` object.
+Entering multiple dates will produce a `SpatRaster` object with multiple bands; one band per date.

   * For `product_id`s `"VNP46A1"` and `"VNP46A2"`, a date (eg, `"2021-10-03"`).
   * For `product_id` `"VNP46A3"`, a date or year-month (e.g., `"2021-10-01"`, where the day will be ignored, or `"2021-10"`).